Timdavidcole/gilded-rose/README.md

   end
 end
 ```
 - Which is what I did!
-And it all seems to work well, and far more legibly than the massive raft of if/else statements before.
+And it all seems to work well, and far more legibly than the massive staircase of if/else statements before.
 ```
 class Item
   attr_accessor :name, :sell_in, :quality